drew-mason/planning-poker-fluent/README.md

-# Planning Poker - Fluent Implementation
+# Planning Poker - ServiceNow Application (Fluent Implementation)

-A complete rebuild of the Planning Poker ServiceNow application using modern Fluent language patterns (GlideQuery) for improved performance, maintainability, and developer experience.
+A **ServiceNow application** for Planning Poker that has been rebuilt using modern **Fluent (GlideQuery)** patterns for improved performance, maintainability, and developer experience.

 ## Project Status